pypa/pip/docs/html/user_guide.rst

 "helloworld" to be installed, your fixed version specified in your constraints file will be used.

 Constraints file support was added in pip 7.1.
+In :ref:`Resolver changes 2020` we did a fairly comprehensive overhaul and stripped constraints files down to being purely a way to specify global (version) limits for packages.

 .. _`Installing from Wheels`: